ManjunathChet/tennis-court-monitor/README.md

 ## Data Privacy

 - All settings stored locally in your browser
-- Phone number never saved to GitHub repo
+- Phone number never saved to any repository
 - Only you can see your personal configuration

 ## Troubleshooting